-3. Software Development Project (15 ECTS).
-The module aims at giving students the experience of work on a medium-to-large scale project, in realistic conditions.
+3. Software Development Project (15 ECTS points)

+The module aims to provide students with experience of working on medium-to-large scale projects in realistic conditions and within a distributed framework.

 Section 26.
-Admission to the study programme requires proficiency in written and oral English at a B-Level, cf. the Order on Admission section 11.
+Admission to the study programme requires proficiency in written and oral English at B Level, cf. the Master's Programmes Admission Order section 6.